RituPrabhat/ML_notes/Day08-ColumnTransformer.md

 X_train_fever = si.fit_transform(X_train[['fever']])
 X_test_fever = si.transform(X_test[['fever']])

 1) Only the fever column is selected and passed in.

-2)Missing values get replaced with the column mean.
+2) Missing values get replaced with the column mean.

-3)Result: a transformed array with all missing values filled, for just this one column.
+3) Result: a transformed array with all missing values filled, for just this one column.

 Step 3: Ordinal Encoding on cough column